mtreinik/rubric/README.md

 an easy and efficient tool.

 # Design principles

-- User can create, load and save their own rubrics.
+- User can create, save and open their own rubrics
+- User can create feedback based on a rubric
-- User can export filled rubric to Google Docs.
+- User can export feedback to Google Docs
-- Works in a browser.
+- Works in a browser
-- No server needed.
+- No server needed

 # Development